|

-and Microsoft adCenter.
+phone system installation and configuration.
 I currently program in C#, Visual

-Basic, C, SQL and Perl.
+and have been working on touch support in Windows 8.1 and Windows 10.
 I also know the FORTRAN and Pascal

 programming languages and other scripting languages such as DCL and the